-The plan for Fiscal Year 2022-2023 will be for Probation to continue to utilize the YOBG funding to support four Juvenile Field Supervision units including Age of Majority, Community-Based Supervision, Juvenile Sex Offender and Arson, DJJ/VOYA Reentry, as well as a contract with a community-based provider for accompanying juvenile sex offender treatment services.
+The plan for Fiscal Year 2023-2024 will be for Probation to continue to utilize the YOBG funding to support four Juvenile Field Supervision units including Age of Majority, Community-Based Supervision, Juvenile Sex Offender and Arson, DJJ/VOYA Reentry, as well as a contract with a community-based provider for accompanying juvenile sex offender treatment services.
+In addition, Probation will utilize YOBG funding to support staffing, supplies, and pro-social programming for general population youthful offenders at the Youth Detention Facility.